MaryamGoudarzi-data/Insurance-Premium-Prediction/README.md

 The workflow begins with setting up and querying the dataset using SQL, followed by exploratory data analysis (EDA) and predictive modeling using Python.

-The project leverages widely-used data science libraries such as NumPy, pandas, scikit-learn, seaborn, and matplotlib.
+The project utilises widely-used data science libraries such as NumPy, pandas, scikit-learn, seaborn, and matplotlib.

 ## 🧠Key Features
 - Used **MySQL** to structure and preview the dataset